 And you don’t need to turn to surgery or drugs to solve the problem.
 One study found that over 60% of patients who did not receive relief from sciatica after surgery, DID receive relief from spinal manipulation just as well as if they had undergone surgical intervention.

-Remedies & Cures For Sciatic Nerve Pain
+10 Remedies For Sciatic Nerve Pain

 1. Chiropractic Adjustments